benkhelifamohamedtaher/speech-emotion-recognition/README.md

 - **PyTorch & TensorFlow**: Utilized both frameworks for model development and training
 - **Model Optimization**: Iteratively improved model performance from 29.7% to 50.5% accuracy

 This challenging project involves classifying speech into 8 distinct emotions.
-While commercial systems often focus on 3-4 emotions, my system achieves impressive results across all 8 emotion classes, outperforming random chance (12.5%) by 4× with **50.5% accuracy**.
+While commercial systems often focus on 3-4 emotions, this system achieves impressive results across all 8 emotion classes, outperforming random chance (12.5%) by 4× with **50.5% accuracy**.

-## 🌟 Project Highlights
+## Project Highlights

 - Designed and implemented 4 different neural network architectures
 - Achieved 50.5% accuracy on 8-class emotion classification (4× better than random)